 Requesting a Complaint Resolution

 Either a custodial party or a non-custodial parent may file a Request for Complaint Resolution Form over the handling of a child support case.
-For additional information, visit the California DCSS Customer Service link.
+For additional information, visit California DCSS Customer Service.

 Complaint Resolution Issues